 Bill Welz joined Gallo & Robinson in 2018, after six years serving the Office of Governor Dannel P. Malloy.
 During that time, he served in a variety of positions, starting as the Executive Aide to the General Counsel, moving up to Senior Associate for Policy and Government Affairs and finally to Director of Policy.
 With his significant experience navigating the legislative process, he became a problem solver for the administration.
 He guided gubernatorial appointees through the confirmation process, moved the governor's priorities through the legislature and advised state agencies on policy positions and relations with the legislature.

 His dedication to the political process is deeply rooted in the Quiet Corner where he proudly served on both of Governor Malloy's campaigns and as Field Director for Congressman Joe Courtney's re-election in 2012.
 He also assisted SEIU1199 on a campaign to unionize home care workers.
 He currently serves as a member of the Judicial Selection Commission as 2nd Congressional District appointee of the Governor.

 Bill is a graduate of Eastern Connecticut State University and currently resides in Mansfield with his wife, Allison, his daughter, Eliza, his son, Grant, and his four-legged friend, Jax.

-Don's other experiences include serving in the United States Marine Corps, teaching Sociology courses on Social Problems, Deviant Behavior, and Political Sociology as a Lecturer in the Department of Sociology at the University of Connecticut, and working as a skydiving coach and certified parachute rigger.
+Don's other experiences include serving in the United States Marine Corps, teaching Sociology courses on Social Problems, Deviant Behavior, and Political Sociology as a Lecturer in the Department of Sociology at the University of Connecticut, working as a skydiving coach, and working as a certified parachute rigger.
 He currently lives in Massachusetts with his wife and daughter.

 Greater Mutsikwi’ Houle started working as the Office Manager for Gallo & Robinson, LLC (formerly Betty Gallo & Co.) in June 2004.
 Prior to that she worked as the building receptionist for the Lyceum.
 She also worked as a Legislative Assistant for the House Democrats in early 2004.
 Greater was born and raised in Zimbabwe and she holds a degree from the University of Hartford in Communications and English.